 Threat hunting - or cyber threat hunting - is the process of proactively analyzing an organization’s network to identify threats and eliminate them.
 By doing so, companies have a better understanding of their cybersecurity posture and how to improve it.

 Cyber threat-hunting tools use information gathered by security analysts and threat intelligence to form different threat-hunting techniques.
-These cyber threat-hunting tools also make use of user and entity behavior analytics to monitor and defend the network and operating systems.
+These cyber threat-hunting tools also make use of user & entity behavior analytics, and endpoint detection and response (EDR) to monitor and defend the network and operating systems, employing the tactics, techniques, and procedures (TTPs) used by cybercriminals to evade detection.

 The threat-hunting methodology consists of 3 elements: an initial trigger phase, an investigation phase, and a resolution phase.